-Alexander Victor is Senior Counsel to DHC’s Restaurant & Hospitality Group and focuses his practice on transactional, operational, and regulatory matters affecting hospitality businesses – particularly with respect to the New York State Liquor Authority and the Alcoholic Beverage Control Law.
+Alexander Victor is a Partner in DHC’s Hospitality & Restaurant Group and focuses his practice on transactional, operational, and regulatory matters affecting hospitality businesses – particularly with respect to the New York State Liquor Authority and the Alcoholic Beverage Control Law.

 Mr. Victor advises on all aspects of the business, from conducting preliminary site and plan evaluations and negotiating purchase and lease agreements to advising on operational matters and handling “post-licensing” regulatory filings.
 In addition to navigating clients through the complex Community Board and State Liquor Authority (“SLA”) process, Mr. Victor has extensive experience with the New York City Department of Consumer Affairs and its rules and regulations governing sidewalk café licenses and cabaret licenses.